Let us know you've arrived

 Moving on from current hosting arrangements

-Many Ukrainian guests have now been living in Hertfordshire for 6 months and will be looking to the future and their longer-term housing arrangements.
-The main options for accommodation beyond the 6 months are:
+Many Ukrainian guests have now been living in Hertfordshire for at least 6 months and will be looking to the future and their longer-term housing arrangements.
+The main options for accommodation beyond your original hosting arrangement are:

 - continue with your original host sponsor